-The Apostle Paul gives us further valuable information concerning the present development of world events, particularly in respect to this destructive trouble which is already afflicting the world.
+The Apostle Paul gives us further valuable information concerning the present development of world events, particularly in respect to this destructive trouble that is already afflicting the world.
 First he mentions the times and seasons, and the fact that while the world would not be aware of the true significance of the times in which they were living, yet the brethren of Christ would know perfectly.
 He points out that when the wise men of the world would be saying, "Peace and safety; then sudden destruction" would come upon them, "as travail upon a woman with child."-I Thess.
 5:1-4

-Everyone knows that the general agitation for peace among the nations and people of the earth, looking toward the outlawing of war, began in a marked way in the early twentieth century.
+The general agitation for peace among the nations and people of the earth, looking toward the outlawing of war, began in a marked way in the early twentieth century.
 Yes, peace societies and peace conferences are strictly modern movements.
 Such efforts were almost unknown to prior generations.
-Was it just a chance happening that, coincident with all these great efforts toward peace, the most devastating war of all history should suddenly be precipitated?
-Is not this in marked fulfillment of Paul's prediction of sudden destruction that was to come as the nations began to agitate for peace?
+Was it just a chance happening that, coincident with all these great efforts toward peace, the two most devastating wars of all history should be precipitated within a period of less than forty years?
+Is not this in marked fulfillment of Paul's prediction for sudden destruction that was to come as the nations began to agitate for peace?